simran-memon/travel-o-cloud/README.md

 * Elastic Beanstalk: Travel-O-Cloud was deployed using Elastic bean stalk, a service to host web applications.
 It manages the web application by keeping track of important features such as load balancing, auto scaling, health monitoring etc. It comes with EC2 instances by default.

 * Image Rekognition: This service is used in application to recognize the objects in the uploaded image which further helps to filter the images while searching.
+A lambda code hook gets enabled when user uploads images.

 * Cognito & Amplify: Login and authentication was done via Amplify auth and social login provision for google and facebook was enabled using federated sigin capability.